apache/drill-site/_docs/en/connect-a-data-source/010-connect-a-data-source-introduction.md

 * The FROM clause of the query can identify the plugin to use.
 * The USE <plugin name> command can precede the query.
 * You can specify the storage plugin when starting Drill.

+As a general principle, Drill aims to make storage plugins lazy about connecting to external data sources.
+This means that you should normally be able to add and enable a storage configuration based on some external data source even if that data source is not available to accept queries at the time.
+Another consequence of lazy connecting is that Drill restarts, which reload all enabled storage plugins, will not kick a configuration into the disabled state if the corresponding external data source is not available at the time.

+A related principle is that Drill storage plugins should aim, by default, to be thrifty about how many connections they make and maintain for the following reasons.

+- Each Drillbit participating in a query involving an external data source must initiate its own outbound connection(s).
+- In the OLAP regime, the cost of bringing up a new connection is typically negligible compared to the total cost of an analytical query.